linustribevnr/automatic-certificate-generation/README.md

 - The participants excel file must have atleast `Name` and `Email` columns.
 Note that these column names are *case-sensitive*.

+## MUST DO THIS FOR GOOD FORMATTING:
+- we need to add a sample name in the excel file, that is very large and just enough to fill the whole name placeholder line.
+If this large name is formatted well, then all other names will be formatted good(to the center).

 ## Generating Certificates & Sending Emails:

 - Run `main_script.py` file using the following command in the command line at the root directory: `python main_script.py`.